 3a.
 The USS decides either to update the altitude reporting configuration at the UAV UE or to stop the altitude information reporting.
 The respective request is sent by the USS to the UAV UE over the application layer.

 4a.
-The USS may invoke the Nnef_UAVFlightAssistance_Update/Delete service operation to inform the UAS NF/ NEF about the altitude reporting of the UAV UE and/or to update/delete the UAV UE's context.
+The USS may invoke the Nnef_UAVFlightAssistance_Update service operation to inform the UAS NF/ NEF about the altitude reporting of the UAV UE and/or to update/delete the UAV UE's context.

 Option B: 3GPP-defined signalling.